ferrous-systems/rust-training/training-slides/src/deconstructing-send-arc-mutex.md

 ## Why `F: 'static` and `T: 'static`?

-* applies to data passed from parent thread to child thread or vise versa
+* applies to data passed from parent thread to child thread or vice-versa
 * prevents passing references to local variables
   * one thread can finish before the other and such references may become invalid
-  * `+ 'static` lets borrow checker detect these situations at compile time
+  * `+ 'static` avoids this by ensuring any references point to data that has the static lifetime (i.e. that lives forever)

 ## `T: Send`